 Overall, the biggest advantage of using a gaming recruitment agency or a headhunting one.
 Rather than an in-house team, is the time and money saved by cutting out the vetting and the interviewing of candidates, and advertising of new/existing openings.
 With a pool of qualified candidates, and resources to attract more, a game recruitment agency or a headhunting one is simply faster.

 Candidate and client – why do I need a game industry recruitment agency?

-A game industry recruitment agency or a boutique one, can be vastly advantageous to job seekers.
+Games recruitment agencies or a boutique one, can be vastly advantageous to job seekers.
 Developing an effective relationship with a recruitment agency recruiter or headhunter is ultimately the most pivotal factor for any candidate (or client).
 So working closely with the very right recruitment partner is fundamental whether you are a client or candidate.
 Choosing a video game industry recruiter that take the time to evaluate your skills, experiences, characteristics, and circumstances, in order to fittingly match both company and candidate together, adds huge worth to any process.

-And so in this fiercely competitive game dev job market, where many qualified applicants apply for one position, and so many fail to reach the interview stage.
-Shop around to find a competent professional who will take the time to get to know more about you and your qualifications.
-Regardless of your needs though, whether you're searching for the staff or that next step on the career ladder, agencies offer a valuable resource that can help you reach your short and long-term goals.
+And so in this fiercely competitive gamedev job market, where many qualified applicants apply for one position, and so many fail to reach the interview stage.
+Shop around.
+Find a competent professional who will take the time to get to know more about you and your qualifications.
+Regardless of your needs though, whether you’re searching for the staff or that next step on the career ladder, agencies offer a valuable resource that can help you reach your short and long-term goals.

 Our team at 8Bit believes that the combination of praises of a game dev recruitment boutique agency with the mindset of a headhunter is the perfect storm in this niche game dev business.